Biden tightens methane emissions rule amid push for more oil - WTOP News

-WASHINGTON (AP) — The Biden administration is ramping up efforts to reduce methane emissions, targeting the oil and gas industry for its role in global warming even as President Joe Biden has pressed energy producers for more oil drilling to lower prices at the gasoline pump.
+SHARM EL-SHEIKH, Egypt (AP) — The Biden administration on Friday ramped up efforts to reduce methane emissions, targeting the oil and gas industry for its role in global warming even as President Joe Biden has pressed energy producers for more oil drilling to lower prices at the gasoline pump.

-Biden was set to announce a supplemental rule Friday cracking down on emissions of methane — a potent greenhouse gas that contributes significantly to global warming and packs a stronger short-term punch than even carbon dioxide — as he attends a global climate conference in Egypt.
+Biden announced a supplemental rule cracking down on emissions of methane — a potent greenhouse gas that contributes significantly to global warming and packs a stronger short-term punch than even carbon dioxide — as he attended a global climate conference in Egypt.

+“We’re racing forward to do our part to avert the ‘climate hell’ the U.N. secretary general so passionately warned about,” Biden said, referring to comments this week by United Nations leader António Guterres.

+The new methane rule will help ensure that the United States meets a goal set by more than 100 nations to cut methane emissions by 30% by 2030 from 2020 levels, Biden said.

+“I can stand here as president … say with confidence, the United States of America will meet our emissions targets by 2030,” he said.

-The new rule by the Environmental Protection Agency follows up on a methane rule Biden announced last year at a United Nations climate summit in Scotland.
+The Environmental Protection Agency rule follows up on a proposal Biden announced last year at a United Nations climate summit in Scotland.
 The 2021 rule targets emissions from existing oil and gas wells nationwide, rather than focusing only on new wells as previous EPA regulations have done.

-The new rule goes a step further and takes aim at all drilling sites, including smaller wells that emit less than 3 tons (2.7 metric tonnes) of methane per year.
+The new rule goes a step further and takes aim at all drilling sites, including smaller wells that now will be required to find and plug methane leaks.
 Small wells currently are subject to an initial inspection but are rarely checked again for leaks.

 The proposal also requires operators to respond to credible third-party reports of high-volume methane leaks.

+The Biden administration will embark on “a relentless focus to root out emissions wherever we can find them,” White House national climate adviser Ali Zaidi said Friday.

-Oil and gas production is the nation’s largest industrial source of methane — the primary component of natural gas — and is a key target for the Biden administration as it seeks to combat climate change.
-The United States is among more than 100 countries that have pledged to cut methane emissions by 30% by 2030 from 2020 levels.
+Oil and gas production is the nation’s largest industrial source of methane, the primary component of natural gas, and is a key target for the Biden administration as it seeks to combat climate change.

 “We must lead by example when it comes to tackling methane pollution — one of the biggest drivers of climate change,” said EPA Administrator Michael Regan, who also is in Egypt for the climate talks.
 The new, stronger standards “will enable innovative new technology to flourish while protecting people and the planet,” he said.